jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-faq.md

 ## How many jobs can I run at a time?

 ???
 "Click to open"
     As of 20240220 there are few limits.
+We are not currently limiting the number of simultaneous jobs submitted or running.

     Array jobs are limited to 15,000 tasks by variable `max_array_tasks` in /etc/slurm/slurm.conf